 Any lasagna lovers out there?
 I seeeeee you.

 I’m all about lasagna in all shapes, sizes, and versions.
 All meat lasagna, veggie lasagna, white sauce lasagna, lasagna roll ups, and then THIS.
 Lasagna Soup.
-Since I have a house full of boys, I opted to make a meaty soup, along with a few mushrooms.
-Because we <3 mushrooms.
+Since I have a house full of boys, I opted to make a meaty soup, with ALL the flavor.

 If you haven’t tried my Meat Lover’s Lasagna, you should do that soon.
 It’s a favorite here, and you’ll have leftovers for days.
-In fact, I just modified that recipe to make this one.
+In fact, I modified that recipe to make this soup.

 Here’s why we love my One Pot Lasagna Soup.